Voarex/CentOS-Enterprise-Linux-7-System-Administration-Essentials/README.md

      ![server1 MATE Terminal Button](https://media.giphy.com/media/hHypDO4WvF3Wgy3YdK/giphy.gif)
      ![server1 MATE Terminal Open](https://media.giphy.com/media/GVvjoIoK1cm07hGsU8/giphy.gif)

-     *  Logging as root with ```su -``` whch stands for super user or in other words root.
+     *  Logging as root with ```su -``` which stands for super user or in other words root.
 Then use your root password to login.
         ```
         [root@server1 ~]# su -
         ```